 Stories

-I’ve written lots of short fiction over the past 40+ years.
+I’ve written lots of short fiction over the years.
 If the Infinite Monkey Theorem holds true, some of it will be readable.
 Maybe not Shakespeare – after all, I’m only one monkey and I don’t have forever – but the principle is the same.
-I’ve had some work published and posted a few samples on this site.
+I’ve posted a few samples on this site (click the Stories menu) and provide links on this page to other work published online.

 “Durable Goods” is a short story about one man’s DIY approach to quantum immortality.
 (Disclaimer: Please don’t try this at home.)
-Published by New American Legends.
+Initially published by New American Legends and more recently produced as a podcast by Manawaker Studio.

-I submitted some of my “micro fiction” to Pif, and they published all seven pieces over the course of two issues as parts 1 and 2 of a collection titled “Soup for One.”
+I submitted some of my micro fiction to Pif Magazine, and they published all seven pieces over the course of two issues as parts 1 and 2 of a collection titled “Soup for One.”

 My short story “Dogs of Chernobyl” has been produced as a podcast by Disturbing Frequencies, an offshoot of Rochester Speculative Literature Association, which showcases science fiction, fantasy, and horror/suspense stories penned by Rochester-area writers and performed by local actors.